caspergrl/GT-UX-UI-Dec2022-June2023/19-week/01-lesson.md

 Although a JavaScript variable can contain any kind of data, it is useful to categorize the three most common types of data:

 - **Strings** store text as a series of characters.
 String values must be surrounded by quotes.
+- Ex: When you enter your name into a form, that's a string.

 ## SLIDE 15
 - **Numbers** store numerical data.
 We call whole numbers **integers**, and decimal numbers **floats**.
+- Ex: When you enter your phone # into a form, that's a number.

 ## SLIDE 16
 - **Booleans** store a state: either `true` or `false`.
 These are useful for controlling UI states.
+- - Ex: Password correct or no?
+-
 ## SLIDE 17
 Review